Millisecond Cadence Radio Frequency Interference Filters: Three High Cadence Filters

 \subsection{Robust Measures of Scale}

-To find outliers, we need both a central location and a measure of scale.
-The central location tells us the expected value of our data and is a useful replacement value for bad data.
+To find outliers, we require both a central location and a measure of scale.
+The central location tells us the expected value of our data and is a useful replacement value for bad data, there we will use the median.
 The measure of scale tells us the dispersion of the distribution, standard deviation being the most common measure of scale.
 RFI can be orders of magnitude brighter than the signal of interest, so we must use estimators that are robust to large outliers.
-There are many possible choices, see \citet[][]{fridman-measures-of-scale} for an overview.
-We choose Median Absolute Deviation (MAD) because of its stability.
-For a set of samples, $X$, we define
+There are many possible choices that can be made; see \citet[][]{fridman-measures-of-scale} for an overview from the radio astronomy perspective and \citet[][]{robustregression, maronna2006robust} for overviews of the field.
+We choose Median Absolute Deviation (MAD) because of its overall simplicity and robustness to RFI.
+For a set of samples, $X$, we define,